rehamessa/Computer-vision/README.md

 hierarchy.
 We use the contours to draw green outlines on the color version of the image

        contours , hierarchy = cv2. f indContours( thresh, cv2.RETR_TREE,cv2.CHAIN_APPROX_NONE)
+## Detecting lines
+### HoughLines & HoughLinesP
+HoughLines
+returns a representation of each line as a single point and an angle, without information about endpoints.
+HoughLinesP
+returns the two endpoints of each detected line segment
+ ###### HoughLinesP
+ ###### 1
+ search for lines that are separated by as little as 1 pixel and 1 degree.

+       rho=1 and theta=np.pi/180.0
+threshold
+represents line is discarded

+         cv2.HoughLinesP(image,1,np.pi/180,20,minLineLength,maxLineGap)